Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Where to Stay in Bangkok

-We stayed at the Baan Wanglang Riverside on our trip to Bangkok.
+We stayed at the Baan Wanglang Riverside on our trip.
 I loved the proximity to the water and the general vibes of this boutique property.
 Those rooftop cocktails didn’t hurt, either.

 Use the map below to browse more Bangkok hotels for your Thailand trip:

-Bangkok is worth visiting because you’re likely starting there on a Thailand trip.
-Despite its overwhelming exterior, it rewards intrepid travelers with one of the best street food scenes in the world, a plethora of cultural attractions, and some of the friendliest people you’ll encounter across the country.
+Despite its overwhelming exterior, Bangkok rewards intrepid travelers with one of the best street food scenes in the world and a plethora of cultural attractions.

 I promise that it’s awesome underneath it all, and you will kick yourself if you don’t put in the effort to see what you can of this city with the time you have there.